19 Places Every Woman Should Go In 2016

 Tokyo

-Every neighbourhood in Tokyo’s vast metropolis retains a distinct personality.
-At the massive Roppongi Hills complex, a £10 ticket will grant access to the 52nd-floor observation deck and admission to the Mori Art Museum, a fascinatingly modern space.
+Every neighborhood in Tokyo’s vast metropolis retains a distinct personality.
+At the massive Roppongi Hills complex, a $15 ticket will grant access to the 52nd-floor observation deck and admission to the Mori Art Museum, a fascinatingly modern space.
 Don't miss Louise Bourgeois' sculpture, "Maman," in the form of a giant spider, at the building’s exit.

+Every neighborhood in Tokyo’s vast metropolis retains a distinct personality.
+At the massive Roppongi Hills complex, a $15 ticket will grant access to the 52nd-floor observation deck and admission to the Mori Art Museum, a fascinatingly modern space.
+Don't miss Louise Bourgeois' sculpture, "Maman," in the form of a giant spider, at the building’s exit.

 At Shibuya Crossing, as many as 2,500 people surge into the street at the same time when the traffic lights change.
 Witness the rush from above in the Tsutaya building, then duck back into Shibuya station for the Tokyu Food Show, a multi-aisle market of grilled eel, seaweed wraps, and mochi cakes.

-Note: Editor's note: Brazil has been dealing with a Zika virus outbreak since early 2015.
-If you are currently pregnant, the CDC recommends postponing travel to any area where Zika virus transmission is ongoing.
-If you are trying to become pregnant, please consult your doctor before making travel plans.
-For the most current information about Zika virus, please visit www.cdc.gov/zika.